 And then is heard no more.
 It is a tale

 Told by an idiot, full of sound and fury,

 Example #2: Romeo and Juliet (By William Shakespeare)

 “Here’s to my love!
 [Drinks] O true apothecary!
 Thy drugs are quick.
 Thus with a kiss I die.
 [Falls]”

-In dramatic art the term catharsis explains the impact of tragedy, comedy or any other form of art on the audience and in some cases even on the performers themselves.
-Aristotle did not elaborate on the meaning of “catharsis” and the way he used it in defining tragedy in the Poetics (1449b21-28).
+In dramatic art, the term catharsis explains the impact of tragedy, comedy, or any other form of art on the audience – and in some cases even on the performers themselves.
+Aristotle did not elaborate on the meaning of “catharsis,” and the way he used it in defining tragedy in Poetics.

-The most common interpretations of the term are purgation and purification, and are still widely used.
-The most recent interpretation of the term catharsis is “intellectual clarification”..
+The most common interpretations of the term are purgation and purification, which are still widely used.
+The most recent interpretation of the term catharsis is “intellectual clarification.”